haroldhms/thesis_UCL/README.md

 # thesis_UCL
 Repository containing all the coding for my thesis.
-Mainly working on non linear CCA.
+Mainly working on non linear CCA for dynamic portfolio allocation strategies.